abe-winter/automigrate/README.md

 Your ORM has to be willing to import a schema from create table statements.
 (I don't know any ORM that does this out of the box, although some can reflect a live DB).

 This project (todo) comes with a harness that reads create table commands into a SQLAlchemy schema.
 Happy to accept PRs to do this with other languages / ORMs.

-## Git edge cases

-* Run with working directory (i.e. non-committed changes). (todo support this)
-* What happens when a create table statement moves between files?
-Should work out of the box.
-* What happens when a file is deleted? (todo support this)